We sort your Self Assessment for you. £169, all in.

 2. Limited company

 There are benefits to both, but a sole trader is the simpler of the two.
-It’s a good choice if you’re just starting out and is also better suited if you’re a company of one.
+It’s a good choice if you’re just starting as (UK) self-employed and is also better suited if you’re a company of one.
 You are not permanently tied to either and can switch from one to the other if needed.

 If you’re planning to hire a team, however, you’ll have to register with Companies House and set up a limited company instead.